MICHIGAN COINS FOR

 |||||||

-replaced the long-standing set available from the Ford Rouge factory visitor center,
+long-standing set available from the Ford Rouge factory visitor center, which

 prices).
 Designs: the new factory tour